fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

   **The 1975 and *Being Funny in a Foreign Language***

-  * _BFIAFL_ didn’t even come out until the fall of 2022 but i’ve been [absolutely mainlining it since](https://www.last.fm/user/fireworksordie). i’ve never been so amped about a band that multiple friends have made a point of telling me they “don’t get”. look - i don’t know what it is that i am getting from it that others aren’t.
-The 1975 is not trying to reinvent the wheel - they’d be the first to admit it (and have on multiple occasions). there’s an earnesty to it all that i find myself very attached to. literally the only reason i have TikTok installed is so my bestie Bri can send me Matty Healy content. i finally got to see them live in December and i don’t think i’ve moved like that at a show before. just a couple hours of deep groovin’ in a pocket of a sea of bodies in The Armory. bop your head. have fun. it’s good.
+  * _BFIAFL_ didn’t even come out until the fall of 2022 but i’ve been [absolutely mainlining it since](https://www.last.fm/user/fireworksordie). i’ve never been so amped about a band that multiple friends have made a point of telling me they “don’t get”. look: i don’t know what it is that i am getting from it that others aren’t.
+The 1975 is not trying to reinvent the wheel—they’d be the first to admit it (and have on multiple occasions). there’s an earnesty to it all that i find myself very attached to. literally the only reason i have TikTok installed is so my bestie Bri can send me Matty Healy content. i finally got to see them live in December and i don’t think i’ve moved like that at a show before. just a couple hours of deep groovin’ in a pocket of a sea of bodies in The Armory. bop your head. have fun. it’s good.

   **Kyle Bosman’s Twitch streams and *Delayed Input***